49 Ge2 革

 The 1st line

-Text: (The subject ought) to reinforce (one's self) by using Ge (the leather) of the yellow cattle.
+The subject ought to reinforce itself by using Ge (the leather) of the yellow cattle.

 In carrying out reform or revolution, one must be competent and act at the right time.
 In this phase, one should enhance oneself.

 Line 1 is at the beginning of the hexagram (where it is less energetic and lacks knowledge) and has no correlation with line 4, the one requiring correction.
 Therefore it can't and shouldn't take any action toward reform or revolution; rather it should enhance itself according to the principle of moderation and submission.

 Yellow is the colour of the axle centre where the principle of moderation can be accessed; cattle are symbolic of submission.
 Line 1 is ridden over by feminine line 2, which is the axle centre and originates from trigram Kun1 (submissiveness, earth, cattle).
 This is like being wrapped in the leather of yellow cattle.

 When Duke Ji Chang (姬昌, King Wen of Zhou) passed away, the Dukedom Zhou already ruled two thirds of ancient China.
 However his son, King Wu of Zhou, spent another eleven years preparing his mission, waiting for the right time to topple the Shang.

 Commentary on the image: Line 1 ought to reinforce itself by using Ge (the leather) of the yellow cattle, signifying not allowing any action.